 Approximately 20–30% of lung cancer patients remain undiagnosed with respect to their cancerous mutations; variant detection is particularly pressing in cases where an effective treatment remains elusive.
 To investigate the potential of long nanopore reads for cancer variant analysis, Sakamoto et al. sequenced cancer cell lines and lung cancer research samples and performed integrated analysis of phased genomic, epigenomic, and transcriptomic aberrations.
 They were able to phase data into long phase-blocks ,revealing allele-specific information; this phased data was also then paired with transcriptomic data.
 Direct methylation calling, in conjunction with the long phase blocks, allowed allele-specific methylation to be derived.

 Authors identified a unique class of complex structural variant, consisting of copy number changes, inversions, and deletions, which could not be characterised using short-read sequencing.
 Phasing cancer-associated mutations revealed valuable information regarding allele-specific methylation and also regions in which mutations were unevenly distributed to either haplotype.
 The authors concluded that these mutations may point to the causal mechanism of disease in clinical research samples where this is unknown.

 How can I call and phase SNVs/SNPs with nanopore sequencing?

 To perform genome-wide small variant calling with nanopore technology, we recommend sequencing a whole human genome on the PromethION, or sequencing on the MinION or GridION for targeted analyses.
 Libraries can be prepared using the Ligation Sequencing Kit, for high throughput and long reads, without amplification.

-We recommend Medaka for calling single nucleotide variants and indels.
+We recommend wf-human-variation for calling single nucleotide variants and indels.
 However, other analysis tools are also available from the Community.